Shadow2121/Sudoku/README.md

 # Sudoku
 This is the Sudoku game we all know.
-I am making it with pygame lib in python.
+I am made it with pygame lib in python.

+I implemented back trekking algo to solve any sudoku automatically.
+I also try my own algo but it works for some.(you can see it in )